by Julie Moss Scandora

 Julie Moss Scandora has been homeschooling for seven years.
 She considers the homeschooling experience a challenge that she would not trade for the world.

-The school year is wrapping up!
-Now, more than ever - parents are considering homeschooling.
+A new school year is on the horizon - Now, more than ever - parents are considering homeschooling.
 Homeschool families have increased by 7% each of the last couple years according to a recent study.
 Parents are rethinking their education options.

-With the advent of Common Core Standards (of which we are NOT a proponent), even more of an increase is on the horizon.
+With the advent of Common Core Standards (of which we are NOT a proponent), even more of an increase is in homeschooling is looming large.
 Nearly 2 out of every 3 families we speak to mention that they do NOT want Common Core materials - and of course we oblige.
-Many parents are seeing the results of public school education and the effect that issues surrounding public schools have on their child; Bullying, Lack of care for "my child", IEPs not being followed or put into place, political correctness (or incorrectness) rising costs to families, violence on campus, Common Core issues, and more.
+Many parents are seeing the results of public school education and the effect that issues surrounding public schools have on their child; Bullying, Lack of care for "my child", IEPs not being followed or put into place, political correctness (or incorrectness) rising costs to families, violence on campuses, Common Core issues, and more.

 One family called us telling us that they had to pay for their student's textbooks because their school district didn't have the funding necessary.
 A bill for nearly $900.00 was handed them for books.
 For a third of that cost we assembled a customized curriculum package.For these reasons and more, like simply TAKING CONTROL of their children's future - families are considering the obvious alternative... a new endeavor into homeschooling.
 Here you are visiting Core Curriculum of America - Where you'll find both VALUE AND QUALITY in secular (non-religious) home school curriculum - thank you.